vedantgilhotra/knowledge_synonymns_task/README.md

 ### sh start-project.sh

 #### The logs for the execution of these processes can be found under their respective directories as api > middleware.log and cron > middleware.log

+## STOP PROCESSING

+### To be able to stop the processing of the projects to keep going, one shall copy and paste the command below to accomplish the same:
+### pm2 delete all